 school a few days later.
 Upon his return, Dawe

-said nothing.
-He did little
+said nothing and did little

 to dispel the mystery surrounding him.
-He refused to

-give any sort of explanation.
+Dawe adamantly refused to offer any sort of explanation.

 It was likely that MI5 had ordered him to keep his mouth

-was allowed to resume setting the
+to resume setting the

-crosswords.
-So the boys
+normal, the boys

 assumed nothing was wrong after all.

-normal at the school.
-At this point, the school boys turned
+At this point, the schoolboys turned

-their attention back to the dramatic events of war
+their attention back to the dramatic events of war and forgot

 strange visit of the two men.

-Dawe never forgot about it.
+However, Leonard Dawe never forgot about it.

 during a BBC television interview in 1958, Dawe referred to